-Through this pilot project, fund seven full-time individuals as probation officers and judicial specialists, whose time is totally dedicated to the supervising and monitoring of eligible first-time DWI

-NM HSPP - FY09 September 2008 offenders convicted in the Bernalillo County Metropolitan Court.
+Fund two full-time individuals as probation officers and judicial specialists, whose time is totally dedicated to supervising and monitoring eligible first-time DWI offenders convicted in the Bernalillo County Metropolitan Court, and to and assist, as available, monitoring the compliance of other DWI offenders with orders for ignition interlock.
 This project is focused on high-risk first time offenders that currently are placed on unsupervised probation.